Implementing Sophos Firewall TLS Inspection Correctly

 - Applications with certificate pinning.

-- Voice, video and collaboration services if decryption makes them unstable.
+- Voice, video, and collaboration services if they become unstable due to decryption.

-For server publishing from the internet into the DMZ, TLS Inspection is not automatically the best solution.
-For web servers, Web Server Protection / WAF or a reverse proxy is often more suitable.
+For server publications from the internet into the DMZ, TLS Inspection is not automatically the best solution.
+For web servers, Web Server Protection / WAF or a reverse proxy is often more sensible.

 - Define a small test group.

-- Enable the SSL/TLS Inspection Rule only for this group.
+- Activate SSL/TLS Inspection Rule only for this group.

 - Monitor Control Center and Log Viewer.